Kuttram Kuttrame

-Kuttram Kuttrame (lit.
-'Crime is crime') is a 2022 Indian Tamil-language crime thriller film written and directed by Suseenthiran and produced by D Company and presented by Axess Film Factory.
+Kuttram Kuttrame is a 2022 Indian Tamil-language crime thriller film written and directed by Suseenthiran and produced by D Company and presented by Axess Film Factory.
 The film stars Jai in the lead role with a supporting cast including Bharathiraja, Harish Uthaman, Smruthi Venkat and Dhivya Duraisamy.
 The film's music is composed by Ajesh, with cinematography handled by R. Velraj and editing done by Kasi Viswanathan.
 The film was released as a television premiere directly via Kalaignar TV on 14 April 2022 coinciding with the Tamil New Year.

 Plot

 A schoolgirl falls into a river and drowns on March 9, 2005.
 On March 5, 2021, another schoolgirl was injured in a car accident and hospitalized.
 A doctor says that there is no hope to save the girl, and prays.

 On the morning of March 20, 2020, Kokila is found unconscious; her husband, Eeshwaran, brings her to the hospital.
 The doctors say that Kokila died from an overdose of sleeping pills.
 Her uncle, SI Naatrayan, thinks that it was murder; Kokila's parents believe that Eeshwaran is innocent.

 Naatrayan discovers that Eeshwaran and Kokila had been fighting, and he beat her.
 Eeshwaran is rumored to be having an affair with his niece, Priya, and they stayed overnight at a lodge.
 Priya is trying to hide something from Naatrayan, and burns medical reports which Naatrayan sees.
 Naatrayan concludes that Eeshwaran and Priya murdered Kokila, and Eeshwaran married Kokila for her money.
 He shows the evidence to Kokila's parents, and her mother files a complaint.

 DSP Muthukaruppan learns that Eeshwaran's uncle wanted him to manage his farmlands.
 After seeing Eeshwaran's hard work, he wanted his daughter Kokila to marry him.
 Eeshwaran and Kokila married and were apparently happy, but Priya and Kokila were rivals for Eeshwaran.
 During Kokila's pregnancy, her parents suggested to Eeshwaran that Priya move to Coimbatore for her studies.
 Eeshwaran has already suggested this to Priya, but she is unwilling; she wanted to marry Eeshwaran from an early age, and says that her only happiness is with him.